We are upgrading Exchange 2016 CU20 to Exchange 2016 CU21. That's because updates for Exchange…

 DB13-2016\EX02 Healthy FailedAndSuspended

-Do you like to have an estimate of the mailboxes remaining?
+Note: Do you like to have an estimate of the remaining mailboxes that it needs to crawl?
 Read more on how to monitor Exchange database index state crawling.

-After it finishes crawling, it will change to a Healthy status.
+After it finishes crawling, the database copy will change to a Healthy status.
 The FailedAndSuspended content index state will also change to Healthy.

 [PS] C:\>Get-MailboxDatabaseCopyStatus * | Sort Name | Select Name, Status, ContentIndexState